 I will be checking attendance half termly and if your child has fallen below 90% in this time, you will receive a warning text.
 If attendance does not improve then I will follow our attendance policy and notify Education Welfare Officers (EWO) of this poor attendance.
 This means that we will work with your family to try to improve attendance, if attendance does not improve you will be issued with a warning letter, if attendance still does not improve this could result in a court hearing and issue of a fine.

 Attendance is very important, we want to help your child to achieve the very best they can.
 In order for this to happen they need to be in school to learn.

-We work hard in school to teach children to learn to read progressing in them reading to learn.
+We work hard in school to teach children to learn to read in school, through early reading and phonics to comprehension work in the later years.
 The greatest gift you can give your child ( apart from love!), is your time and spending some of this time each day sharing a book will foster a love of reading.

 Please try to find the time to read regularly with your child.

 A rich reading diet opens a child's imagination and is one of the greatest aids in advancing their writing skills.

 In school we follow the Oxford Reading Tree scheme for reading books and a mixture of Letters and Sounds and Jolly Phonics for phonics learning,